Threshold and quasi-stationary distribution for the SIS model on networks: Introduction

 Some diseases, such as measles or polio, infect individuals at most once (with rare exceptions).
 Others, such as RSV or norovirus, can routinely reinfect the same individual.
 The mathematical implications of this recurrent reinfection are quite subtle, since it creates ongoing epidemic dynamics on a network rather than sweeping through it just once.

 The simplest epidemic models with reinfection are SIS models \cite{kiss_mathematics_2017, pastor-satorras_epidemic_2015, pastor-satorras_epidemic_2001, harris_contact_1974, weiss_asymptotic_1971}.
 In these models, each individual is either susceptible (S) or infectious (I).
 Susceptible individuals become infectious due to interactions with other infectious individuals, and infectious individuals recover and immediately become susceptible again.
-The key finding of SIS models is that, under the right circumstances, a disease can enter an endemic phase where it continually infects people at a rate that balances out recovery.
+The key finding of SIS models is that, under the right circumstances, a disease can enter an endemic phase where it continually infects people at a rate that balances out recovery, maintaining a finite fraction of infected individuals in the population.
+This endemic phase is quasi-stationary; it persists for exponential time until the system enters its absorbing state where no individuals are infected.

 Even though the SIS model is exceedingly simple it is surprisingly resistant to analytic treatment.
 Ideally we would like to locate the epidemic transition and define the properties of the endemic state, including the quasi-stationary fraction of infected individuals.
 But accurate characterization of either quantity has eluded the community, and remarkably we lack a solution even for the one-dimensional lattice.
 Nevertheless, numerous approximate approaches have been advanced, e.g. \cite{kiss_mathematics_2017, pastor-satorras_epidemic_2015}.